-For children’s writers or writers of historical fiction, mystery or middle grade, you might find that Bradford Literary Agent Natalie Lakosil is the right girl for you.
+For children’s writers or writers of historical fiction, mystery or middle grade, you might find Bradford Literary Agency’s Natalie Lakosil to be the right agent for your book.
 She’s been a member of this San Diego based agency since 2011.
 The incredible thing about the Bradford Literary agency, which was established in 2001 by Laura Bradford, is that it’s a boutique agency with a long list of bestselling authors.
 Unlike big agencies like Trident, boutique agencies give writers the one-on-one time they often need with their agents in order to craft the best version of the manuscript possible.
 This agency is known for representing some of the hottest authors on the market today including Anya Bast, Sarah Castille, and Lauren Dane.
+Natalie represents a wide range of genres including picture books, chapter books, middle grade fiction, and young adult fiction in children’s literature.
+She also represents mysteries, female-protagonist driven thrillers, upmarket women’s fiction, and some selected works in non-fiction.
+You can reach out to Natalie by filling this form.

 Elizabeth Wales is a co-founder, owner, and principal agent at Wales Literary Agency.
 A veteran of the publishing industry who started her career in 1980 at Oxford University Press, Elizabeth runs this agency in Seattle, which was founded in 1990.
-The agency has represented many New York Times bestsellers, bestselling works that have made their way onto other national bestseller lists, and which have won numerous awards.
-These Seattle literary agents represents quality fiction and narrative nonfiction and accepts digital submissions only.
+The agency has represented many New York Times bestsellers, bestselling works that have made their way onto other national bestseller lists, and other works that have won numerous awards.
+At her agency, Elizabeth represents quality fiction and non-fiction.
+She is particularly interested in plot-driven narratives, bold, new narrative voices, and progressive, cultural viewpoints.
 Take a look at this page for further details.
 Expect a response of 1-3 weeks to your query.